TL;DR

-Use Slack with WordPress and Woffice to boost your productivity
+Why Use Slack with Woffice

-We assume, you have WordPress set up on your side with the Woffice theme installed.
+We assume you have WordPress set up on your side with the Woffice theme installed.
 That’s all you need, with a Slack account, of course.

 First, we have to activate the Woffice Slack extension from Woffice (or Unyson page) > Extensions: